Last updated: 19 July 2023

 What should I check once my website is finished?

-Take your time to go through every page, button and link on the website to make sure it functions as you expect.
+Take your time to review every page, button and link on the website to ensure it functions as you expect.
 Check the following:

 - Spelling and grammar